We’re the UK charity for backstage and front of house workers, with over 125 years’ experience helping people.

 Perhaps you have questions about handling difficult family relationships or workplace conflicts?

-We’ve also got loads of ideas on where to find training and job opportunities.
 Whatever the issue, we’re here with friendly advice and reassurance.

 Who We Help